beth-simms/Data_manipulation_tutorial/index.md

 ## Step 5 - Thinking about long form data

 Long data formatting ensures that all the variables are in columns, observations are in rows, and values are in cells.
-If we wanted to make our orchids dataframe ultre long form we could use the ```r gather()``` function to group the three soil pH observationsin to a "key" and "value" column.
+Whilst our data frame toes follow this rule for most variables, the soil pH values could be gathered.
+If we wanted to make our orchids dataframe ultra long form we could use the ```r gather()``` function to group the three soil pH observationsin to a "key" and "value" column.

 ```r
 orchids <- gather(orchids, key = "soil_ph_sample", value = "soil_ph", contains('soil_ph'))
 ```

-However for simplicity and what we want to do later with this data set, we will leave this for now.
+However for simplicity and what we want to do later in this tutorial, we will leave this for now.

 ## Step 6 - A wee exploration of the Orchid data set